sled-rs/sled-rs.github.io/perf.md

-In real-world systems, arrivals happen in difficult-to-predict but acceptable-to-model distributions that often resemble exponential or Zipfian distributions, which means that these rare queue length explosions really do happen from time to time, even when nothing is really wrong.
+In real-world systems, arrivals happen in difficult-to-predict but acceptable-to-model distributions that often resemble exponential or Zipfian distributions.
+These queue length explosions really do happen, even when nothing is really wrong.
 They are normal and should be planned for by being careful about TCP backlog lengths (usually set to be too large), timeout durations (usually set to be too long), retry strategies (*truncated* exponential backoffs), circuit-breaker patterns, etc...

 Some other important general-purpose metrics are: